0BananaBig0/from_gcc_to_cpp/docs/dft/CompressionAndCompaction.md

      maximally skew the symbol frequency.
    - A method for **improving compression** by modifying test cubes without losing fault coverage is described in [Ichihara 2000].
-The goal is to modify specified bits in a way that maximally skews the frequency distribution.
+The goal is to modify specified bits in a way that maximally **skews the frequency distribution**.

 ###### Links